-Public Viewing, Keynote, and Awards on February 28th, 2023 at Wilsonville High School
+Public Viewing, Keynote, and Awards on March 12, 2024 at West Linn High School

 The CREST-Jane Goodall Science Symposium is a public showcase of primary, middle, and high school inquiry and engineering projects by West Linn-Wilsonville students.
 This celebration of science includes project displays, a keynote speech by a guest scientist, and an award ceremony for the high school fair, affiliated with the Regeneron International Science and Engineering Fair (ISEF).

 Each year we expect over 250 students from all three high schools to participate in the research program leading up to the Symposium, and the ISEF-affiliated high school fair is the highlight of the event.
 During the fair each year, professional scientists and engineers from our community volunteer their time as judges and spend a day reviewing the projects and interviewing our student scientists and engineers, to discuss their work and determine special and category award winners.
 The awards and the names of the students advancing to the state-level fair and the international ISEF fair will be announced on the evening following Judging Day.

 sharing her keynote presentation: "Engineering Immune Cell Responses Using Magnetic Particles"

 Live event on Tuesday, February 28, 2023 at Wilsonville High School, 6pm

 Some of you may know Nicole Day (née Laschober) from her days competing at our own Science Symposium!
 Nicole graduated from Wilsonville High School (class of 2015) and participated in our science fair for several years.
 Her senior project was entitled: "The Effect of Headgear on Soccer Ball Impact and Concussion Risk'' in the Medicine and Health Science category.